News

 Philadelphia’s return as a cruise homeport shows how ports are racing to capture Mid-Atlantic demand, even if operations start with workarounds before new infrastructure is ready.

-Norwegian Cruise Line’s first cruise departure from Philadelphia in 15 years is still set for April 16, 2026, even though construction delays mean the new PhilaPort Cruise Terminal will not be finished in time for the sailing.
+Norwegian Cruise Line’s first cruise departure from Philadelphia in 15 years sailed on April 16, 2026, even though construction delays meant the new PhilaPort Cruise Terminal was not finished in time for the sailing.

-PhilaPort and Norwegian Cruise Line (NCL) have both said the 2,368-passenger Norwegian Jewel will depart as scheduled, with early sailings operating through a temporary, hotel-based check-in and shuttle system while work continues at the port.
+PhilaPort and Norwegian Cruise Line (NCL) moved ahead with the 2,368-passenger Norwegian Jewel’s April 16 departure, with early sailings operating through a temporary, hotel-based check-in and shuttle system while work continues at the port.

 Terminal delays push early operations into a temporary check-in setup

 PhilaPort attributed the schedule change for the terminal opening to severe winter conditions in Philadelphia, including back-to-back snowstorms and prolonged cold that limited outdoor work.
-The terminal project broke ground in December 2025 near Philadelphia International Airport, with plans for a permanent facility that includes passenger processing areas, baggage-handling space, and transportation staging for buses and other ground options.
+The terminal project broke ground in December 2025 at Hog Island Dock on a 16-acre site near Philadelphia International Airport, with plans for a permanent facility that includes passenger processing areas, baggage-handling space, and transportation staging for buses and other ground options.

 How embarkation will work for Norwegian Jewel’s early Philadelphia sailings